if-03-22-D-fall-2018/assignment-4-pointer-fun-tatzlesberger/README.md

 6. Call the function `change_integers` and then again call `print_integers` at the end of the `main` function.
 Which values are changed, which are not?
 Why?

 7. Describe the five scenarios which can occur when declaring and using variables (declare a value, declare a pointer, get the value, get the value of a pointer, get the pointer of a value).
-Make a table as follows (two scenarios are already filled out for you to give you a more precise picture what to be done here):
+Make a table as follows (two scenarios are already filled out for you to give you a more precise picture what to be done here).
+Write this table by hand, scan it (or take a photo) and add it to your repository.
+The name of the file shall be `scenarios.jpg` or `scenarios.png`.

 | Declaration/Usage | Scenario | Syntax Example | Description of the Example
 | --- | --- |--- | --- |